Sovereignty Is Of The Individual

 Aliens or AIs that are moral agents would have rights equal to humans.

-This avoids all contradictions, and is 100% defensible.
+This avoids contradiction and is defensible.

 ✅ 5.
 Does a superior being have the right to dominate humans?